rajeshr6r/ml_as_a_service/README.md

 # ml_as_a_service
 A setup for providing ML As a Service with any Cloud Provider

+## Background and Objective

+One of the greatest challenges faced by a Data Scientist is getting their <b>sophisticated ML Model running successfully in their laptops<b> to the end user.
+So many tools are available and yet everything requires the Data Scientist to learn the toolkit to proceed .

+Some of the challenges involved in deploying a model to production include
+  a.
+Scalability
+  b.
+Accessibility
+  c.
+Usability

+Our purpose to is to address the above problems with a one-stop solution .

+## OUT OF SCOPE
+This repo will use boilerplate model training / deployment scripts and will not demonstrate how a model is being trained or can be fine-tuned.
+We assume that the models are pre-built and ready to deploy.

 ## TODO
 ### Docker
 1. Basic Image recognition IRIS Model in a container